Shubham0523/TweetTube-Frontend/README.md

 - 🔗 **Mongoose**: An Object Data Modeling (ODM) library for MongoDB and Node.js.
 - 🔒 **JWT**: JSON Web Tokens for securely transmitting information between parties as a JSON object.

+## 🔄 Updates I Made:
+- Updated Cloudinary util file to support uploading large video files.
+- Added action and state management for refreshAccessToken to handle token expiration.
+- Fixed subscribers and mySubscriptions pages, which previously showed no data.
+I corrected the Redux state to properly fetch and display data from the backend.
+- Resolved an issue with the like count on the video component, which was not displaying correctly.
+I fixed this in both the likeSlice and the likes component to ensure accurate counting.
+- Corrected minor typos throughout the project to ensure consistency and readability.

 ## 📞 Connect

 To connect with me, please contact me on my socials.